hackafterdark/context-sherpa/README.md

 You can use an AI agent to scan this file and see the violation.

-1.  **Configure the MCP server** in your AI editor:
+1.  **Configure the MCP server** in your AI coding tool:

-    Add the following to your `mcp.json` configuration file (assuming you built the binary as `server` or didn't otherwise specify a different output file name when running `go build`):
+    Add the Context Sherpa server to your tool's MCP configuration.
+The exact configuration method varies by tool:

+    **For binaries downloaded from releases**: Use `context-sherpa` as the command name **For binaries built from source**: Use the output filename you specified (default: `context-sherpa` if you followed the build instructions)

     ```json
     {
         "mcpServers": {
             "context-sherpa": {
                 "type": "stdio",
-                "command": "./server"
+                "command": "./context-sherpa"
             }
         }
     }
     ```

-2.  **Start your AI editor** with the MCP server configured.
+2.  **Start your AI coding tool** with the MCP server configured.

 3.  **Instruct your AI agent to scan the file**:
     > "Scan the code in the `test-violation.go` file."